magdamakarewicz/github-api-consumer/README.md

 ## Features

 - List all non-fork repositories for a given GitHub username.
-- For each repository, list all branches with the latest commit SHA.
+- For each repository, list all branches with name, owner login and the latest commit SHA.
 - Proper error handling for non-existent GitHub users with a 404 response.

 ## Technologies Used